fundu-rs/fundu/README.md

 Note, that `Months` and `Years` are not included in the default configuration.
 The current implementation uses an approximate calculation of `Months` and `Years` in seconds.
-If they are included in the final configuration then the Julian year based calculation is used.
+If they are included in the final configuration, the Julian year based calculation is used.
 (See table)

 # Benchmarks